chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 If no command line argument or environment variable is set, these products will attempt to request acceptance through an interactive prompt.
 If the prompt cannot be displayed, then the product will fail with an exit code 172.

 If the product attempts to persist the accepted license and fails, a message will be sent to STDOUT, but product invocation will continue successfully.
 In a future invocation, however, the license would need to be accepted again.

 Products with specific features or differences from this general behavior are documented below.

 Chef Workstation
 -----------------------------------------------------
 Chef Workstation contains multiple Chef Software products.
-When invoking the ``chef`` command line tool and accepting the license users are required to accept the license for all the embedded products as well.
-The same license applies to all products, but each product must have its own license acceptance. ``chef --chef-license accept`` will accept the license for Chef Workstation, Chef Infra Client, Chef InSpec, and Push Jobs Client.
+When invoking the ``chef`` command line tool and accepting the license, users are required to accept the license for all the embedded products as well.
+The same license applies to all products, but each product must have its own license acceptance.
+``chef --chef-license accept`` will accept the license for Chef Workstation, Chef Infra Client, Chef InSpec, and Push Jobs Client.

 Chef Infra Client
 -----------------------------------------------------